-The George Mason University School of Law Library is an academic research center that supports the information needs of the faculty and students of the School of Law.
+The George Mason University Law Library is an academic research center that supports the information needs of the faculty and students of the School of Law.
 All users agree to abide by the Law Library's policies and regulations.

-The Law Library is maintained primarily for the use of George Mason University School of Law students, faculty, and staff.
+The Law Library is maintained primarily for the use of Scalia Law School students, faculty, and staff.
 The library is also open to George Mason University students, faculty, staff, and alumni, as well as members of the bench and bar and the general public.
 ALL visitors who are not currently enrolled at or employed by George Mason University must sign-in at the Circulation Desk and are required to present a current government-issued photo identification card.
-Non-GMU users who are using the library for activities other than legal research or use of the federal government depository collection will be asked to leave.
-For more information on our access policy for non-GMU users, see Public Patron Access Policy.
+Non-Mason users who are using the library for activities other than legal research or use of the federal government depository collection will be asked to leave.
+For more information on our access policy for non-Mason users, see Public Patron Access Policy.